-Spinning Dinner Plates is a collection of my thoughts and musings on life and living well, as seen through the prism of type 2 diabetes.
+Spinning Dinner Plates is a collection of my thoughts and musings on life, liberty, and the pursuit of happiness, as seen through the prism of type 2 diabetes.

-The ideas here are based on my experiences living with type 2 diabetes.
+The ideas here are based on my experiences living with type 2 diabetes and my understanding of the impact public policy has on life with a chronic illness.
 I share my explorations of what living well means when living includes managing a chronic illness.
 I hope that in sharing I will help others find their paths to living well.
-And I look forward to hearing what living well means to you, the reader.

 About me: Corinna

 At the beginning of 2009 my life changed.
 That was when I was diagnosed with type 2 diabetes.

 Truth be told I had been ignoring my health for a while.
 Like so many people I was too busy.
 Busy with family.
 Busy with work.
 Busy with everyday life and its stresses.

 Even if I explained away all the classic symptoms I was experiencing (being thirsty, peeing a lot, feeling fatigued) as stress, I still had all the classic risk factors (overweight, sedentary, close family members with diabetes, Latina, middle aged).
 Some would say it was just a matter of time.
 And my time was up.